godotengine/godot-docs/classes/class_animatedsprite2d.rst

 | *Getter*  | get_speed_scale()      |
 +-----------+------------------------+

 The animation speed is multiplied by this value.
+If set to a negative value, the animation is played in reverse.
+If set to ``0``, the animation is paused, preserving the current frame's elapsed time.

 Method Descriptions
 -------------------